COVID-19 Vaccine FAQs

 To be approved the vaccines must go through all the clinical trials and international safety checks for licensed medicines.

-Both of the approved vaccines have been shown to be effective in clinical trials and offer high levels of protection, with a good safety record.
+The approved vaccines have been shown to be effective in clinical trials and offer high levels of protection, with a good safety record.

 There is no evidence currently that the new strains of the virus will be resistant to the vaccine we have, so we are continuing to vaccinate people as normal.
 Scientists are looking now in detail at the characteristics of the virus in relation to the vaccine.
 Viruses, such as the winter flu virus, often branch into different strains but these small variations rarely render vaccines ineffective.